 The fact of the matter is this: Irvine, which has historically prided itself on good planning and preparedness, now appears to be leaderless and lost.

 As the dimensions of the COVID-19 pandemic were becoming clear, the City should have put in place an Office of Emergency Housing Assistance and an Office of Small Business Assistance.
 And how can it be that Irvine does not have an Office of Public Health with a highly qualified Chief Health Officer?
-One more thing: The City should quickly allocate several million dollars from the Rainy Day Fund to help with the reopening of Irvine schools, beginning with hiring of additional school nurses to ensure that all Irvine schools reopen — and stay open — in a safe and healthy way.
+One more thing: The City should quickly allocate money from the Rainy Day Fund to help with the reopening of Irvine schools, beginning with hiring of additional school nurses to ensure that all Irvine schools are able to reopen — and stay open — in a safe and healthy way.